Good-Heart-Technology/Nonprofit-Privacy-Policy-Generator/README.md

 1. Visit [https://policy.nonprofittools.org/](https://policy.nonprofittools.org/)
 2. Select "Privacy & Cookies Policy Generator"
 3. Follow the step-by-step wizard to input your organization's information
-4. Review and download your generated policy
+4. Review your generated policy and upload it to your website

 ## 🛠️ Technology Stack